warpstreamlabs/bento/website/docs/components/processors/metric.md

 <TabItem value="Counter">

 In this example we emit a counter metric called `Foos`, which increments for every message processed, and we label the metric with some metadata about where the message came from and a field from the document that states what type it is.
-We also configure our metrics to emit to CloudWatch, and explicitly only allow our custom metric and some internal Benthos metrics to emit.
+We also configure our metrics to emit to CloudWatch, and explicitly only allow our custom metric and some internal Bento metrics to emit.

 ```yaml
 pipeline: